 Location: Warsaw University of Technology, Pl.
 Politechniki 1, Warsaw

-The festive Polish – Belgian concert, organised in a co-operation with the Bielecki Art Foundation and the Warsaw University of Technology is a part of the cycle of concerts known as “Big Music in a Small Hall”.
+The festive Polish – Belgian concert, was organised in a co-operation with the Bielecki Art Foundation and the Warsaw University of Technology and was a part of the cycle of concerts known as “Big Music in a Small Hall”.

-During the evening we will listen to a few music pieces written by famous European composers such as Wolfgang Amadeus Mozart or Edvard Grieg.
-The musical compositions will be performed by the Beethoven Academy Orchestra and the clarinet soloist Mr Eddy Vanoosthuyse, all under the direction of the outstanding Flemish conductor Mr Herman Engels.
+During the evening we listened to a few music pieces written by famous European composers such as Wolfgang Amadeus Mozart or Edvard Grieg.
+The musical compositions were performed by the Beethoven Academy Orchestra and the clarinet soloist Mr Eddy Vanoosthuyse, all under the direction of the outstanding Flemish conductor Mr Herman Engels.

 HERMAN ENGELS conductor